 If you can’t find an English cucumber, be sure to scoop out the seeds before chopping up your cucumber because they’re harder to digest than the seeds in the English Cucumber.

-The very BEST Tzatziki Sauce recipe is super fabulous served on a mezze platter with a bowl full over my favorite homemade hummus.
+The BEST Tzatziki Sauce recipe is super fabulous served on a mezze platter with a bowl full of my favorite homemade hummus.
 Or serve it as a dip for these Grilled Lamb Chops!

 MORE EASY SAUCE RECIPES